sophgo/sophon-sail/docs/source_en/module_python/sail.Bmcv.rst

 bmcv_overlay
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 Add a watermark with a transparent channel to the image.
-Only support BM1688, CV186AH。

 **Interface:**
     .. code-block:: python